mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 ### Changes to Models

-No changes are required in model classes, except you might have to remove a few currently unsupported annotations like `@RealmClass` which is used for the embedded object.
+No major changes are required in model classes.
+Models classes are now expected to implement `RealmObject` interface which was a base class earlier.

-> Note: You can remove `Open` keyword against `class` which was mandatory for using Java SDK in
+Apart from that you might have to remove some currently unsupported type like `@RealmClass` ,`ByteArray`, `RealmDictionary`, `RealmSet`, `ObjectId`, `Decimal128`,`UUID`, `@LinkingObjects`, which would be available in future releases soon.

-> Kotlin.
+> Note: Due to the above changes `Open` keyword against `class`, no longer required.

 ### Changes to querying